icegoat9/ssp8ee/DEVNOTES.md

 ## @URL Code Encoding

-Some similar trial and error tests of encoding simple program data and seeing what the output looks like.
+I've done some similar trial and error tests of encoding simple program data and seeing what the output looks like.
+I've discovered there's some compression I don't fully understand applied to all but the most trivial code.
+However, before I dive into those details, this compression seems to be optional and indicated to PICO8 Edu by a specific header added to the data.
+That is, if I simply b64 encode (with the caveat above) program code and pass it as a @URL parameter, PICO8 Edu Edition does successfully interpret it, it's just much less space-efficient.
+So for my proof-of-concept spreadsheet IDE I'm going to ignore compression for now to get it working.

+### Encoding Investigation

 For reference, the character '0' is CHR(48) and '?' is CHR(63), chosen for having recognizable binary representations of '00110000' and '00111111'.

 I show padding characters = as just unknown bits x for now.